Eddie spent 35 years in the automotive business with Honda. He is an ASE certified master technician and has bruised knuckles to prove it.

 Why Is My Manual Transmission Slipping?

-A standard (“manual”) transmission uses fluid too, but leaks aren’t a common issue; a standard transmission could lose all its fluid and never slip at all, though eventually it would lock up while driving down the road.
+A standard (“manual”) transmission uses fluid too, but leaks aren’t a common issue; a standard transmission could lose all its fluid and never slip at all, though eventually, it would lock up while driving down the road.
 If you have a standard transmission, and it’s slipping—the engine revs but it doesn’t transmit power to the wheels—the problem is usually in the clutch.

-Further down in the article I discuss how to diagnose this problem.
+Further down in the article, I discuss how to diagnose this problem.

 Sounds Like Low Transmission Fluid to Me

-If Your Automatic Transmission Is Low on Fluid
+What to Do If Your Automatic Transmission Is Low on Fluid

 The next question is, why?
 Probably because you have a leak.
 Maybe you have noticed red transmission fluid in your driveway or your parking spot at work, but it didn’t occur to you that it came from your car.
 The cause of your leak is probably a failure of one of the seals that keep the oil inside the transmission (though there are other places the transmission might leak).
 How many seals the transmission has depends on whether you have a front-wheel-drive, four-wheel-drive, or rear-wheel-drive car.